luoxiangyi222/Casper_Dynamic_NN/README.md

 The model reproduces network invented in [the Casper paper](https://www.researchgate.net/publication/227146979_A_Cascade_network_algorithm_employing_Progressive_RPROP).

-The model is used for analyzing observers' phsiological signals (the obsersers reaction to depression video).
+The model is used for analyzing observers' physiological signals (the obsersers reaction to depression video).

 To run models, use model_comparison.py.